 Fordham students in the online learning programs enjoy borrowing privileges for materials owned and available at the Fordham University Libraries.
-Borrowing Fordham materials may be conducted in person at any Fordham campus library using your digital ID to checkout, or through our Interlibrary Loan Department (ILL) for Fordham materials to be mailed to your home.
+Borrowing Fordham materials may be conducted in person at any Fordham campus library using your digital ID to checkout.

 For more information and to create an account, click here and then the "First Time Users" link on the ILLiad home page.
 When creating an account, choose Online Only-Graduate as one’s status and Virtual Campus as one’s delivery location.
 Please notify Charlotte Labbé (firstname.lastname@example.org), Head of Interlibrary Loan, once you have created an ILLiad account.